roytang/blog/content/quotes/sig.md

 ---

-There&#x27;s a little black spot on the sun today; That&#x27;s my soul up there
+There's a little black spot on the sun today; That's my soul up there

-It&#x27;s the same old thing as yesterday; That&#x27;s my soul up there
+It's the same old thing as yesterday; That's my soul up there

 ---

 Contrary to what most people would say, the most dangerous animal in the world is not the lion or the tiger or even the elephant.
-It&#x27;s a shark riding on an elephant&#x27;s back, just trampling and eating everything they see.
+It's a shark riding on an elephant's back, just trampling and eating everything they see.

 ---

 I see a planet where love is foremost, where war is non-existent.
 A planet of peace, and a planet of understanding.
 I see a planet called utopia.
-And I see us invading that planet, because they&#x27;d never expect it.
+And I see us invading that planet, because they'd never expect it.

 ---